geoanalytics-ca/documentation/docs/1_getting_started/11-docker-and-pipelines.md

 It it highly recommend to keep this as small (dependency disksize) as necessary to run your application.

 > __NOTE__
-> This helps speeding up pulling of the Image as well as minimizing the
+> Smaller Images help speed up pulling of the Image as well as minimizing the
 > amount of resources required to host the application.
 Giving those
 > resources back to the application to use.